Torann/laravel-asana/README.md

 #### Get current user

-Will return the user's info of the owner of the API key.
+Will return the user's info of the owner of the Personal Access Token.

 ```php
 Asana::getCurrentUser();